MCA vs BE: Which Path to Choose for a Computer Science Career?

 While it is true that Engineering companies offer quite high starting salaries, MCA graduates skilled in coding can land good negotiated deals.

-Q5: How does Takshashila help in decision-making?
+Q5: How does Takshashila University help in decision-making?

 We offer research-supported revelations, dissect the curriculum, evaluate the industry trends, scrutinise placements, and trace alumni paths, thus empowering students to choose wisely.